O = require 'omicron'

 parents.push parastate unless parastate in parents

-Create an array of the linearizations for each parent
+parents.push @superstateCreate an array of the linearizations for each parent, followed by a list of

-ordered set that defines the monotonic linearization of this
+ordered set that defines the monotonic linearization of this.

 lists = []